Heroin use continues on, even as the deadly drug continues to claim lives. In 2015, more Americans died from heroin overdoses than gun violence.

 How Heroin is Made

-Heroin, also known as “diamorphine,” is an illegal opioid drug that is synthesized from morphine using man made methods.
+Heroin, also known as “diamorphine,” is an illegal opioid drug that is synthesized from morphine using man-made methods.
 Morphine, a naturally occurring substance, is extracted from the seed pod of the Asian opium poppy plant.

-It is a Schedule 1 drug in the U.S., which means it has high potential for abuse and been found to have no accepted medical use.
+It is a Schedule 1 drug in the U.S., which means it has a high potential for abuse and been found to have no accepted medical use.
 Heroin was produced in the late 1800s by German pharmaceutical company Bayer.
 Back then, it was marketed as a treatment for tuberculosis and a remedy for morphine addiction, explains DrugFreeWorld.org.
 Over time, it became apparent that heroin was more addictive than morphine.

 Street Names for Heroin

-According to Heroin.net, street names for heroin came about from hide trade activity and sales of the drug from law enforcement.
+According to Heroin.net, street names for heroin came about from hiding trade activity and sales of the drug from law enforcement.
 Dealers and heroin addicts tend to change out names over the years though a few remain in regular use.
 Some of those are “Big H,” “China white,” “dope” “Mexican Tar,” “smack,” “snow,” “White Girl,” “White Nurse,” among many others.
 It is important to know the street names for heroin because the slang can give clues as to what the drug mixture is made of as well its toxicity.
 Street names also can alert observers as to whether their loved one is battling heroin addiction.

 Heroin is three times stronger than morphine, according to Heroin.net, and users consume it in a number of ways.
 Popular ways include injecting, snorting, or smoking it.
 The highs are stronger when it is injected or smoked, but snorting it has resulted in overdose for some users.